MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/base-scheduling-schema.md

 Usage and Field Description for `resource/custom_infrast/*.json` files

 ::: tip
-Note: As JSON format does not support comments, please remove the comments when using the examples below.
+As JSON format does not support comments, please remove the comments when using the examples below.
 :::

 [Visual Schedule Generation Tool](https://ark.yituliu.cn/tools/schedule)